 The Charlotte Harbor Aquatic Preserves encompass five aquatic preserves and protect more than 180,000 acres, set aside so that their aesthetic, biologic and scientific values endure for the enjoyment of future generations.

 Aquatic preserves staff and volunteers routinely monitor water quality and natural resources in the bay, such as seagrasses and nesting birds; provide educational materials, scientific data and provide outreach presentations upon request; and work with the Friends of Charlotte Harbor Aquatic Preserves to conduct water quality monitoring and other aspects of management.
-Eco-ventures, including snorkeling and nature boat tours, are offered to provide hands-on experiences in the aquatic preserves.
+Eco-ventures, including snorkeling and nature boat tours, are offered to provide hands-on experiences in the aquatic preservers.

 The aquatic preserves in the Charlotte Harbor Aquatic Preserve complex include: